I am a Saieh Family Fellow at the University of Chicago's Becker Friedman Institute for the 2025-2026 academic year.

 "Incomplete Information in Production Networks."
 Paper.
 January 2025.

 "Price Level and Inflation Dynamics in Heterogeneous Agent Economies," with Greg Kaplan and Giovanni L. Violante.
 Paper, Non-Technical Summary.
-August 2023.
+February 2026.
 Revise and resubmit, Econometrica.

 "Prices vs. Quantities: A Macroeconomic Analysis," with Joel P. Flynn and Karthik Sastry.
 Paper.
 October 2024.

 "Quick-Fixing: Near-Rationality in Consumption and Savings Behavior," with Peter Andre, Joel P. Flynn, and Karthik Sastry.
 Paper, SSRN Link.
-February 2025.
+September 2025.

 "The Economics of Segmented Housing Markets."
 Paper, SSRN Link.
 May 2024.